Agriculture PolicyBriefing

 The budget documents say that the food subsidy for 2019-20 was revised down by Rs 75,532 cr from the budget estimates of Rs 184,220 cr due to “lower requirements.”
 The outlay for food subsidy for 2020-21 is Rs 115,560 cr.
 Because of this, the total fiscal deficit for the coming financial year has been estimated as Rs 796,337 cr or 3.5 percent of the GDP for the year.

-In an article in the Indian Express, the economist Ashok Gulati and his colleague, Sandip Das, at ICRIER, a research organization, show that the revised food subsidy estimates for this year and the budget estimates for next year are understated.
+In an in the Indian Express, the economist Ashok Gulati and his colleague, Sandip Das, at ICRIER, a research organization, show that the revised food subsidy estimates for this year and the budget estimates for next year are understated.
 Since the prices at which wheat and rice are supplied to ration card holders remain Rs 2 and Rs 3 a kg respectively, the coverage of rationed grain continues to be 67 percent of the population and the Food Corporation of India is committed to procuring at minimum support prices all the wheat and rice that is offered to it, a reduction in the food subsidy bill is not possible.

 The borrowings of the Food Corporation of India give the game away, the authors say.
 If one accounts for that, the food subsidy for this year will be Rs 357,688 cr.
 This is 47 percent of the fiscal deficit (Rs 766,846 cr) for this year.